 Do you need to teach static electricity and magnetism?
 Both magnetic fields and static electric fields will be examined.
 We cannot see these fields, but we can see the forces they exert on each other even when objects are not touching.
 This is a vast resource addressing several standards.
 There are 98 pages in this unit on static electricity for Middle School.
 Students will learn about energy fields by studying these two topics (static electricity and magnetism) and will be able to demonstrate a field through a hands-on activity.

-Students will also use engineering skills to create an electromagnet and then they will test it using Fair Test practices to see if they can influence the strength or their electromagnet.
+Students will also use engineering skills to create an electromagnet, and then they will test it using Fair Test practices to see if they can influence the strength of their electromagnet.

 A three-page article on magnetism is included with comprehension questions.
 Students will practice reading informational text skills aligned with CCSS.
 Word Wall Words are included.

-Students will also make a model of electrons moving to create charge imbalance and of static discharge.
-This aligns with MS PS1-1 and will help students make a model that shows the electrons and protons of several molecules.
+Students will also make a model of electrons moving to create charge imbalance and static discharge.
+This aligns with MS PS1-1 and will help students make a model showing several molecules’ electrons and protons.